 - The primary user cannot reset his or her password.
 For assistance resetting your password, please contact Health Partner Services at 1-855-202-1058.

 - After logging into the Provider Portal, the primary user can add additional users through the “manage users” tab in the left navigation menu.

 It is important to verify member eligibility before providing services.
 Patients must be eligible CareSource® members at the time of service in order for services to be covered.

 CareSource offers several ways to check member eligibility including by phone or here on our website.

-Can I see a member if I am not his or her assigned PMP?
+Can I see a member if my name is not on the member’s card?

 - Yes!
-Any participating primary medical provider (PMP) may see eligible CareSource members.
-PMPs are responsible for verifying member eligibility before providing any services.
+Any participating primary care provider (PCP) may see eligible CareSource members.
+PCPs are responsible for verifying member eligibility before providing any services.
 Please log on to the Provider Portal to confirm member eligibility.
 Please note, eligibility does not guarantee payment of the claim.